ckeditor/ckeditor5/packages/ckeditor5-paste-from-office/docs/features/paste-from-office.md

 {@snippet features/build-paste-from-office-source}

-# Pasting content from Word and Excel
+# Pasting content from Microsoft Office

-The two available paste from Office features let you paste content from Microsoft Word and Microsoft Excel and preserve its original structure and formatting.
-There is this basic, open-source Paste from Office feature and the more advanced, premium {@link features/paste-from-office-enhanced paste from Office enhanced} feature.
+Paste from Office features let you paste content from Microsoft Word and Microsoft Excel and preserve its original structure and formatting.
+This is basic, open-source Paste from Office feature.
+You can try more advanced, premium {@link features/paste-from-office-enhanced paste from Office enhanced} feature.

 ## Demo